-Choosing the best car seat for your toddler can be tricky.
+Picking the optimal car seat for your little one can be quite a challenge.

 There are many brands out there, and with such varying quality and mixed reviews, it can be incredibly time-consuming to search for a car seat for your child.